 Humble played Twig in Bring It On the Musical and Rapped on the 2012 Tony Awards.
 From Melodic Harmonies to Lyrical word play this is your man.
 He can write from women as well!
 From rags to riches he knows both sides of the coin and can help in many aspects from many perspectives.
-Hurry and catch him before he blows up!
+From Rapping to Singing he's got all bases covered.

 All project prices vary.

 Bring It On the Musical - (Studio C production) - Director

 Alcoholic Wisdom - Britney Jayy (Singer/Songwriter)

 Hamilton Mixtape (Sing Through) - John Laurens/Phillip Hamilton